 SPACE Magic Fly (1977)

 SPACE was the brainchild of Didier Marouani who went under the pseudonym Ecama and formed the collective in 1977 with Roland Romanelli, and Jannick Top.
 Together with compatriot JEAN MICHEL JARRE and a certain GIORGIO MORODER also in the charts, the space disco of the iconic ‘Magic Fly’ heralded the start of a new European electronic sound within the mainstream.
 With its catchy melody and lush, accessible futurism, ‘Magic Fly’ sold millions all over the world.
-Although Marouani left the band in 1979, the other two members Romanelli and Top continued; their ‘Tender Force’ from 1981 was remixed by none other than Rusty Egan!
+Although Marouani left the band in 1979, Romanelli and Top continued.

-Available on the album ‘Magic Fly’ on Nang Records
+Available on the album ‘Magic Fly’ via Virgin France

 JAPAN The Tenant (1978)